top of page

 one magical instrument

-This guitar requires a lot of explanation from a users perspective.
+This guitar requires a lot of explanation from a players perspective.
 At first blush, it could be mistaken for a small student guitar.
-However, that is not it at all.
+However, it is not that at all.

-My hunch is that Godin was thinking of something cool and retro-like for the look.
-It looks classic mid century to me.
-Glossy silver with a white pick guard, two knobs.
+For this particular color scheme, my hunch is that Godin was thinking of something cool and retro for the look.
+It looks classic mid century.
+Glossy silver with a white pick-guard, two knobs.
 Vintage vibe no doubt.

-Don't let the look fool you if your not into the retro vibe.
+Don't let the look fool you.
 This instrument is first rate and instantly became a keeper for us.

 It's one of those instruments that somehow makes you better because you can see things more clearly - and you have a lot of room to reach for things.
 I'll explain why.
 It's in the design.
-Godin is brilliant.
+Godin is quite brilliant in this regard.

 The neck meets the body at the 12th fret, it's the wide ebony marker that provides a strong visual for your very bottom - there is no cutaway.